erf/vid/README.md

 - no 100 % vim compat (only a minimal subset)
 - no pre-built binaries (just build it yourself)

-## Keyboard shortcuts ⌨
+## Keyboard shortcuts ↔️

 See [bindings.dart](lib/bindings.dart)

-Note the following keybindings differ from vim as we don't have command mode yet; also i quite like these bindings =))
+Note the following keybindings differ from **vim** as we don't have command mode yet; also i quite like these bindings:

 - Save with 's'
 - Quit with 'q' or force quit with 'Q' (ignoring changes)